davidlublink/vcenter-csi-driver/readme.md

 Nomad jobs are easily managed via nomad web interface, but volumes can only be created/removed from the API

+Garbage collection is non existant since this plugin is stateless, the plugin relies on the cluster to handle it.
+If anything goes wrong on the cluster or in the plugin, you will have rogue disks connected to your clients

 # Troubleshooting